Posting Course Materials on CourseWorks

 CTL Faculty Support Lab, Butler Library Room 204

 CourseWorks is the University learning management system.
 It is used by more than 3,000 courses from almost every part of the University.
-The courseweb system is the platform previously used at the Law School for more than a decade – CourseWorks has now replaced the old system for all Law School courses, starting in the Spring 2015 semester.
+The CourseWorks Canvas system is being used for Law School courses starting with the Fall 2018 semester.
+Canvas has replaced the Sakai platform that was previously used at the Law School for the first time in the Spring 2015 semester.

 There is a web site at the University where you can try to recover your password: